 Which statement provides the best summary of the passage?

 a.
-Captain Brown’s openness about his finances offends the women of Cranford, who plan to shun him completely, and then explains that they came to like him in spite of themselves.
+Captain Brown’s openness about his finances offends the women of Cranford, who plan to shun him completely, but they came to like him in spite of themselves.

 c.
 The ladies of Cranford despise the poor, blame them for their poverty, and bitterly oppose helping them.